Dancer Hold Breastfeeding – Benefits and How to Do It

 What Is Two Finger Dancer Hand Position?

-A slightly varied breastfeeding technique can be used when the baby does not require chin support, but their cheek tone is low.
+A slightly varied breastfeeding technique can be used when the baby does not require chin support but their cheek tone is low.
 The prone posture shall be ideal for feeding the baby.
-The mother is supposed to lay down on her back with the baby on her belly.
-To support the easy and efficient supply of milk to the baby, the mother uses her index and middle fingers.
+The mother is supposed to lie down on her back with the baby on her belly.
+The mother uses her index and middle fingers to support the easy and efficient supply of milk to the baby.
 She curls both the fingers inward at the second joint, and the flat portion is inserted within the mouth of the baby.

 When to Use This Position?